I always get great feedback on back pain articles, and today I have one on herniated discs.

-Lay on your back with your arms by your sides, your knees bent and feet flat.
+Lay on your back with your arms by your sides, knees bent, and feet flat.
 Make sure your feet are hip-width apart.
-Push through your heels to raise your hips up, creating a straight line from your knees to shoulders.
+Push through your heels to raise your hips, creating a straight line from your knees to shoulders.
 Squeeze your glutes and brace your core.
 If your hips sag or drop, lower yourself back on the floor.
 The goal is to maintain a straight line from your shoulders to your knees and hold for 20-30 seconds.
 You may need to begin by holding the bridge position for five-second repetitions as you build your strength.

 (Above is a more advanced bridging version with the foam roller)